Join our newsletter!

 60 minutes

-Funding Initiative
+Funding Type

 Producer/Director

 Andy Abrahams Wilson is the founder and president of Open Eye Pictures.
 He is an award-winning, Emmy-nominated producer and director of creative non-fiction films.
-Wilson received a BA in cultural anthropology from Northwestern University and an MA in visual anthropology from the University of Southern California, where he studied at the USC Film Show more School.
+Wilson received a BA in cultural anthropology from Northwestern University and an MA in visual anthropology from the University of Southern California, where he studied at the USC Film School.
 His most recent production, the critically acclaimed and Oscar shortlisted Under Our Skin, is the recipient of seven Best Documentary awards at international film festivals.
 Past productions include the HBO special Bubbeh Lee & Me and Hope is the Thing with Feathers, broadcast on the Sundance Channel.
 Wilson is a past Budget Director of the film distribution cooperative New Day Films and member of the Academy of Television Arts & Sciences.
-Show less

 filmmaker Tom Shepard